kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 | Modify `updateMode` | New mode takes effect when the window elapses (or immediately, if already elapsed). |
 | Modify `resourcePolicy` / `targetRef` | No effect on the gate. |

-Re-arm after expiry is possible but not guaranteed: because the window is anchored to `CreationTimestamp`, a PATCH re-arms the gate only when the new expiry still lies in the future.
+Re-arm after expiry is possible but not guaranteed: because the window is anchored to `CreationTimestamp`, a modification re-arms the gate only when the new expiry still lies in the future.
 This is intentional — it lets users extend an observation window in response to observed instability without deleting the VPA, while a larger-but-already-elapsed value on an old VPA simply has no effect.
 If reviewers consider this a footgun serious enough to justify admission logic, we can add a check rejecting PATCHes that would push `expiry` past `now` once the window has already elapsed — see [Alternatives Considered](#alternatives-considered).

 ### Interaction with `updateMode`